Anti-BDS laws: Disparate treatment

-Disparate treatment refers to decisionmaking based on a person's membership in a protected class.
-Proponents argue that BDS leaders' calls for Israel to cease to exist as a "Jewish state" are anti-Semitic.
-Critics contend that the allegation is conflating anti-Zionism with anti-Semitism.
-Opposing Israel as a Jewish state is anti-Zionist but not anti-Semitic, they argue.
-Critics also point out that the organization that coordinates BDS, the Palestinian BDS National Committee (BNC), officially opposes anti-Semitism and encourages supporters to select boycott targets based on their complicity in Israel's human rights violations and likelihood of success, rather than on their national origin or religious identity.
+Disparate treatment refers to decision-making based on a person's membership in a protected class.
+Proponents argue that BDS leaders' calls for Israel to cease to exist as a "Jewish state" are antisemitic.
+Critics contend that the allegation is conflating anti-Zionism with antisemitism.
+Opposing Israel as a Jewish state is anti-Zionist but not antisemitic, they argue.
+Critics also point out that the organization that coordinates BDS, the Palestinian BDS National Committee (BNC), officially opposes antisemitism and encourages supporters to select boycott targets based on their complicity in Israel's human rights violations and likelihood of success, rather than on their national origin or religious identity.

 Proponents note that BDS singles out Israel for boycott while ignoring human rights abuses in other parts of the world.
 They argue that this focus is driven by animosity towards Jews or Israelis and that it is circumstantial evidence of discriminatory intent.
-They refer to the Working Definition of Antisemitism which gives "Applying double standards by requiring of it [Israel] a behavior not expected or demanded of any other democratic nation" as an example of anti-Semitism.
-The claim, which relies on the but-for test, a legal doctrine for establishing causality in discrimination cases, is that BDS wouldn't have boycotted Israel if it wasn't for its Jewish or Israeli identity.
+They refer to the Working Definition of Antisemitism which gives "Applying double standards by requiring of it [Israel] a behavior not expected or demanded of any other democratic nation" as an example of antisemitism.
+The claim, which relies on the but-for test, a legal doctrine for establishing causality in discrimination cases, is that BDS would not have boycotted Israel if not for its Jewish or Israeli identity.
 Critics counter that the but-for claim is not supported by evidence.
-They argue that since the majority of companies targeted for boycotts by the BNC are not Israeli companies, but foreign companies targeted for their complicity in the Israeli human rights violations, anti-Jewish or anti-Israeli animosity couldn't be BDS' motivation.
+They argue that since the majority of companies targeted for boycotts by the BNC are not Israeli companies, but foreign companies targeted for their complicity in the Israeli human rights violations, anti-Jewish or anti-Israeli animosity could not be BDS' motivation.

 Critics reason that if political boycotts of countries were illegal discrimination, many current and historical boycotts would also be illegal discrimination.
 The US sanctions against Iran would be anti-Iranian discrimination and if singling out an entity for boycott is discriminatory, most political movements using boycotts would be discriminatory.
-The Anti-Apartheid Movement would have had to address the suffering of people in other African countries too, to escape the charge of singling-out South Africa.
+The Anti-Apartheid Movement would have had to address the suffering of people in other African countries too, to escape the charge of singling out South Africa.
 Critics claim that is unreasonable.
+Following the Russian invasion of Ukraine in 2022, critics of the Israeli government pointed out that several American politicians who supported sanctions against Russia and the boycott of Russia and Belarus had previously campaigned for and passed anti-BDS laws punishing boycotts of Israel.